chanzuckerberg/single-cell-curation/schema/5.0.0/schema.md

     * Updated Seq-Well [EFO:0008919] to Seq-Well [EFO:0008919] and its children
 * uns (Dataset metadata)
   * `schema_version`
-    * Must must be annotated by CELLxGENE Discover and not the Curator.
+    * Must be annotated by CELLxGENE Discover and not the Curator.

-schema v3.0.0
+### schema v3.0.0

 * The canonical data format was updated from AnnData 0.7 to 0.8.
 * All references to the "final" matrix has been replaced with "normalized" for clarity.